gcapes/git-course/04-undoing.md

 subtitle: Undoing changes
 ---
 > ## Learning objectives {.objectives}
-> * Know how to discard changes
+> * Be able to discard local changes
-> * Know how to amend commits
+> * Be able to amend the most recent commit
-> * Understand how and when to use reset
+> * Be able to discard all changes since a particular commit
-> * Understand how and when to use revert
+> * Be able to undo the changes introduced by a commit

 There is a number of things which we can amend and change after then have been commited in Git.